 John Copenhaver’s historical crime novel, Dodging and Burning (Pegasus, 2018), received a Publishers Weekly starred review, and Library Journal starred review and Debut of the Month.
 The Associated Press calls it “a riveting debut,” and BOLO Books: “A masterwork of tone and voice … a beacon for voices too often stifled.”
 Copenhaver writes a crime fiction review column for Lambda Literary called “Blacklight,” and he is the five-time recipient of Artist Fellowships from the D.C.
 Commission on the Arts and Humanities.
 He’s a Lambda Fellow, and he has completed residencies at VCCA, VSC, and Ragdale.
 He’s a Larry Neal awardee, and his work has appeared in CrimeReads, Electric Lit, Glitterwolf, PANK, New York Journal of Books, Washington Independent Review of Books, and others.
-He grew up in the mountains of southwestern Virginia and currently lives in DC where he chairs the 7-12 grade English department at Flint Hill School.
+He chairs the 7-12 grade English department at Flint Hill School.
+He grew up in the mountains of southwestern Virginia and currently lives in DC with his husband, artist Jeffery Paul (Herrity).

 What Scooby-Doo Taught Me About My Ghosts

 Writing for me is about chasing ghosts and peeling off masks.
 I have Hanna-Barbera to thank for that.